Dangerous driving

 (a) Mechanical defect

 [Note: This direction has to be adapted and modified according to the circumstances of the case.
-For example, if the accused is aware of the defect in the vehicle the defence will not be made out if the accused did not turn his or her mind to the issue.
-On the other hand where the accused is driving his or her own vehicle there may be no reason for the accused to believe there was a mechanical or other defect.
-In that case the defence will be made out even if the accused did not turn his or her mind to the issue because there was no reason for the accused to be aware of the defect.]
+For example, if the accused is aware of the defect in the vehicle the defence will not be made out if the accused did not turn their mind to the issue.
+On the other hand where the accused is driving their own vehicle there may be no reason for the accused to believe there was a mechanical or other defect.
+In that case the defence will be made out even if the accused did not turn their mind to the issue because there was no reason for the accused to be aware of the defect.]

 The Crown alleges the accused was driving in a manner dangerous because the vehicle was so defective that it was dangerous for anybody to drive it in that condition.
 The Crown relies upon [detail the defect].
-The Crown’s allegation is that, because of that defect, no person, including [the accused], was able to properly control or manage the vehicle, so the simple fact of driving the vehicle was a serious breach of the proper management and control of the vehicle and resulted in a risk of harm to other persons that was so significant the driving was dangerous.
-In considering whether the driving of a vehicle in that defective condition was dangerous, you do not take into account the knowledge of [the accused] as to any defect in the vehicle.
-You apply an objective test and, therefore, do not take into account whether [the accused] knew that driving the vehicle created a danger.
-Nor do you take into account [his/her] skill in attempting to overcome the defect.
+The Crown’s allegation is that, because of that defect, no person, including the accused, was able to properly control or manage the vehicle, so the simple fact of driving the vehicle was a serious breach of the proper management and control of the vehicle and resulted in a risk of harm to other persons that was so significant the driving was dangerous.
+In considering whether the driving of a vehicle in that defective condition was dangerous, you do not take into account the knowledge of the accused as to any defect in the vehicle.
+You apply an objective test and, therefore, do not take into account whether the accused knew that driving the vehicle created a danger.
+Nor do you take into account their skill in attempting to overcome the defect.

-However, [the accused] says [he/she] had no knowledge at any time that the vehicle was defective even when [he/she] was driving it.
-[His/her] case is that [he/she] honestly and reasonably believed it was safe to drive the vehicle.
-[He/she] relies upon the following facts in support of that contention.
+However, the accused says they had no knowledge at any time that the vehicle was defective even when they were driving it.
+Their case is that they honestly and reasonably believed it was safe to drive the vehicle.
+They rely upon the following facts in support of that contention.
 [Detail the defence submissions.]

-The position then is [the accused] having raised, what is in effect, an answer to the charge, the Crown must prove beyond reasonable doubt that [he/she] did not hold such a belief or, if [he/she] did, it was not reasonable to hold that belief in all the circumstances as known to [him/her].
-To negate this claim raised by [the accused], the Crown is required to prove one or the other of those two things.
+The position then is the accused having raised, what is in effect, an answer to the charge, the Crown must prove beyond reasonable doubt that they did not hold such a belief or, if they did, it was not reasonable to hold that belief in all the circumstances as known to them.
+To negate this claim raised by the accused, the Crown is required to prove one or the other of those two things.

-Whether [the accused] held the belief is a subjective matter.
-You are concerned with what in fact [he/she] believed at the time of driving.
-You are concerned with what was or was not in [his/her] mind at the time just before the impact occurred.
+Whether the accused held the belief is a subjective matter.
+You are concerned with what in fact they believed at the time of driving.
+You are concerned with what was or was not in their mind at the time just before the impact occurred.

 [Outline the Crown case that the accused did not hold such a belief.]

-If the Crown fails on that issue, so that you at least accept the possibility [the accused] did have the belief that it was safe to drive, then, before you can convict [him/her], the Crown must prove beyond reasonable doubt that such belief was not reasonable in the circumstances as known to [the accused].
+If the Crown fails on that issue, so that you at least accept the possibility the accused did have the belief that it was safe to drive, then, before you can convict them, the Crown must prove beyond reasonable doubt that such belief was not reasonable in the circumstances as known to the accused.

-Whether it was reasonable for [him/her] to hold that belief is judged according to community standards.
-You ask yourself what would an ordinary person in the position of [the accused], that is, with [his/her] knowledge and experience, have believed at the time?
+Whether it was reasonable for them to hold that belief is judged according to community standards.
+You ask yourself what would an ordinary person in the position of the accused, that is, with their knowledge and experience, have believed at the time?

 [Outline the Crown case that even if the accused held a belief that it was safe to drive the belief was not a reasonable one.]

-To conclude in relation to this element, the accused’s case is that [he/she] honestly and reasonably believed that it was safe to drive the vehicle.
+To conclude in relation to this element, the accused’s case is that they honestly and reasonably believed that it was safe to drive the vehicle.
 It is for the Crown to prove beyond reasonable doubt that the accused did not have that belief.
-If it is possible that [he/she] did have such belief, then the Crown must prove that it was not a reasonable belief in the circumstances known to [the accused].
+If it is possible that they did have such belief, then the Crown must prove that it was not a reasonable belief in the circumstances known to the accused.

 (b) Accused unconscious eg falling asleep or other medical condition

-As I have already explained to you, the Crown must prove [the accused] was driving the vehicle at the time of the impact.
-I have also told you that this involves [him/her] having management and control over the movement of the vehicle, including of course the steering wheel, the accelerator and the brakes.
-This means the driving by [the accused] was a willed or conscious act.
+As I have already explained to you, the Crown must prove the accused was driving the vehicle at the time of the impact.
+I have also told you that this involves them having management and control over the movement of the vehicle, including of course the steering wheel, the accelerator and the brakes.
+This means the driving by the accused was a willed or conscious act.
 Here the allegation is that the accused fell asleep and so lost control of the vehicle.
-If that is so, then on one view, [the accused] was not driving the vehicle at the time of the impact.
+If that is so, then on one view, the accused was not driving the vehicle at the time of the impact.

-However, in such a situation you must consider the position just before [the accused] lost consciousness by falling asleep.
-Was it dangerous for [the accused] to be driving the vehicle when [he/she] was about to lose consciousness.
-In looking at whether the driving was dangerous you do not consider what the accused believed or thought about [his/her] ability to stay in control of the vehicle.
-If you are satisfied beyond reasonable doubt [the accused] did lose control of the motor vehicle because [he/she] lost consciousness by falling asleep, you may find that it was dangerous to drive in a condition where the driver is liable at any time to be overcome by tiredness and fall asleep, however momentarily, while at the wheel of the vehicle.
+However, in such a situation you must consider the position just before the accused lost consciousness by falling asleep.
+Was it dangerous for the accused to be driving the vehicle when they were about to lose consciousness.
+In looking at whether the driving was dangerous you do not consider what the accused believed or thought about their ability to stay in control of the vehicle.
+If you are satisfied beyond reasonable doubt the accused did lose control of the motor vehicle because they lost consciousness by falling asleep, you may find that it was dangerous to drive in a condition where the driver is liable at any time to be overcome by tiredness and fall asleep, however momentarily, while at the wheel of the vehicle.

-If you find beyond reasonable doubt [the accused] did fall asleep [or if applicable become unconscious] just before the impact and it was this that caused [him/her] to lose control of the vehicle, then you may have no difficulty in finding [he/she] was driving in a manner dangerous shortly before the impact.
-But that does not determine the issue of the accused's guilt.
+If you find beyond reasonable doubt the accused did fall asleep [or if applicable become unconscious] just before the impact and it was this that caused them to lose control of the vehicle, then you may have no difficulty in finding they were driving in a manner dangerous shortly before the impact.
+But that does not determine the issue of the accused’s guilt.

-[The accused's] case is [he/she] had no reason to believe [he/she] might fall asleep at the point before losing control of the vehicle.
-[The accused] contends [he/she] honestly believed it was safe to drive.
+The accused’s case is they had no reason to believe they might fall asleep at the point before losing control of the vehicle.
+The accused contends they honestly believed it was safe to drive.
 [Set out the defence arguments.]

-The position then is that [the accused] having raised, what is in effect, an answer to the charge, it is for the Crown to prove to you beyond reasonable doubt [the accused] did not hold such a belief, or, if [he/she] did, it was not reasonable to hold that belief in all the circumstances as known to [him/her].
-To negate this claim raised by [the accused], the Crown is required to prove one or the other of those two things.
+The position then is that the accused having raised, what is in effect, an answer to the charge, it is for the Crown to prove to you beyond reasonable doubt the accused did not hold such a belief, or, if they did, it was not reasonable to hold that belief in all the circumstances as known to them.
+To negate this claim raised by the accused, the Crown is required to prove one or the other of those two things.

-Whether [the accused] held the belief is a subjective matter.
-You are concerned with what in fact [he/she] believed at the time of driving.
-You are concerned with what was or was not in [his/her] mind at the time just before the impact occurred.
+Whether the accused held the belief is a subjective matter.
+You are concerned with what in fact they believed at the time of driving.
+You are concerned with what was or was not in their mind at the time just before the impact occurred.

 [Outline the Crown case that the accused did not hold such a belief.]

-If the Crown fails on that issue so that you at least accept the possibility [the accused] did have the belief that it was safe to drive, then, before you can convict [him/her], the Crown must prove beyond reasonable doubt that such belief was not reasonable in the circumstances as known to [the accused].
+If the Crown fails on that issue so that you at least accept the possibility the accused did have the belief that it was safe to drive, then, before you can convict them, the Crown must prove beyond reasonable doubt that such belief was not reasonable in the circumstances as known to the accused.

-Whether it was reasonable for [him/her] to hold that belief is judged according to community standards.
-You ask yourself what would an ordinary person in the position of [the accused], that is with [his/her] knowledge and experience, have believed at the relevant time?
+Whether it was reasonable for them to hold that belief is judged according to community standards.
+You ask yourself what would an ordinary person in the position of the accused, that is with their knowledge and experience, have believed at the relevant time?

 [Outline the Crown case that even if the accused held a belief that it was safe to drive the belief was not a reasonable one.]

-To conclude in relation to this element, the accused's case is that [he/she] honestly and reasonably believed that it was safe to drive the vehicle.
-It is for the Crown to prove beyond reasonable doubt that [he/she] did not have that belief.
-If it is possible [he/she] did have such belief, then the Crown must prove that it was not a reasonable belief in the circumstances known to [him/her].
+To conclude in relation to this element, the accused’s case is that they honestly and reasonably believed that it was safe to drive the vehicle.
+It is for the Crown to prove beyond reasonable doubt that they did not have that belief.
+If it is possible they did have such belief, then the Crown must prove that it was not a reasonable belief in the circumstances known to them.

 Statutory presumption regarding intoxication